thewisenerd/detekt-sidekt/README.md

 # detekt-sidekt

+detekt extension that shamelessly kangs IntelliJ annotations. may probably not be needed once Jetbrains releases their gradle/maven plugin to do the same.

+Inspections provided:

-detekt extension to inspect blocking method calls within non-blocking context
+ - **BlockingCallContext**: inspect blocking method calls within non-blocking context

 ## detekt run